Parts of Cantilever Gate Systems

 Cantilever gates are unique from other gates because they don't roll on the ground, instead operating using rollers positioned at the top and bottom of the frame and moving in a sliding fashion.
-When installing a cantilever gate, it's important to make sure your installation surface area is level.
+When installing a cantilever gate, it's important to ensure your installation surface area is level.
 If there is any gradient, it will affect the cantilever gate's ability to slide smoothly and to stay open or closed.
-When installing a cantilever gate with an opening of 27' or less, a single track setup can be used.
-For gates larger than 27', or decorative gates that feature solid or semi-solid fill, a double track setup is the best fit.
+A single-track setup can be used when installing a cantilever gate with an opening of 27' or less.
+A double track setup is the best fit for gates larger than 27' or decorative gates that feature solid or semi-solid fill.
 In such setups, one track is placed on each side of the gate at both the top and bottom.
 Below are helpful diagrams explaining each part of a cantilever gate, as well as links to our cantilever gate parts that you can use to find the right part for your application.

 Anchoring and Installation Accessories - Having a solid, well-anchored foundation for a cantilever gate is essential.
 With our anchoring accessories, including tie rods and foundation plates, your gate will have the strong, reliable base it needs.

 Carriages - Carriages allow a cantilever gate to slide through a rolling action, opening or closing smoothly.